-Historically, a slightly higher percentage of our customers have renewed their subscription products with us during the second half of the year.
+Historically, a slightly higher percentage of our customers have renewed their subscription products with us during the fourth quarter.

 Results of Operations

 The following table sets forth selected consolidated statements of operations data as a percentage of total revenues for each of the periods indicated.